rmurphey/jqfundamentals/README.md

 jQuery Fundamentals will be serving as the basis for a new jQuery learning site maintained by the jQuery project, and ongoing maintenance and support for this content will transfer to the jQuery project.
-For more details, se my [blog post](http://blog.rebeccamurphey.com/the-future-of-jquery-fundamentals-and-a-confe).
+For more details, see my [blog post](http://blog.rebeccamurphey.com/the-future-of-jquery-fundamentals-and-a-confe).

 Please do not open issues on this repo; use the new jQuery Project repo instead.